SigNoz/signoz.io/blog/2022-10-22-loki-alternatives.md

 ## Sematext

-<a href = "https://sematext.com/logsene/" rel="noopener noreferrer nofollow" target="_blank" >Sematext</a> provides log management as a service that you can use as an ELK alternative.
+<a href = "https://sematext.com/logsene/" rel="noopener noreferrer nofollow" target="_blank" >Sematext</a> provides log management as a service that you can use as an Loki alternative.
 It provides a hosted ELK stack that you don’t need to maintain or scale.
 Its centralized logging management solution allows you to create your own queries using the Elasticsearch API.
 It also provides a simpler query syntax.

 It supports sending alerts via e-mail, slack, Pagerduty, and various other 3rd party integrations.
 You can send your log data using Logstash, Filebeat, or Logagent.
 You can also use any tool that works with Elasticsearch’s REST API.